JustaKris/Are-You-Not-Entertained/docs/development/code-style.md

 # Code Style Guide

-Python code style guidelines for the TV-HML project.
+Python code style guidelines for the Are You Not Entertained (AYNE) project.

 ## Style Guidelines